Carnegie Libraries of Illinois

 (R) H.B.
 Brooks monochrome card.

 Highland Park is one of the posher North Shore Chicago suburbs, showing that it wasn't always the neediest communities that got the Carnegie grants.
-It was a handsome Carnegie building, begun in 1905, and replaced in 1931--one of the quickest cases of obsolescence.
+It was a handsome Carnegie building, designed by Patton & Miller, begun in 1905, and replaced in 1931--one of the quickest cases of obsolescence.

 Possibly a C.U.
 Williams card,